 Where is PitchVantage studio located?

-The studio is located on the mezzanine floor of the CTL in room M104B (the first tutoring room)
+The studio is located on the mezzanine floor of the CTL in room M104C (the second tutoring room)

 How does PitchVantage work?

-1. Login to the computer in the PitchVantage studio with your Yale NetID and password.
+1. Login to the computer with your Yale NetID and password.

 2. Select PitchVantage and launch the program.

 3. We have preset the program for your use, so you can ignore most of its settings.

 4. Add the settings for your presentation by choosing a large room or a boardroom and technical or general audience, as well as setting the time for your practice.